YOURLS/.github/AI_POLICY.md

   accept pull requests where the origin is an AI agent that scanned the codebase and decided something could be "improved" -- refactored, renamed, reworded, or otherwise touched.
 If you cannot point to a concrete problem you faced as a user, there is no pull request to submit.
+Exception: security-related findings from a code scanner are welcome, provided the submission still follows all other rules above.

 ## There are Humans Here